 With this extra time, take time out of your day to call family members you have always been meaning to call but never had time.
 Check on grandma, Facetime with your niece, or send a text to family members just to say “I hope you are safe and I’m thinking of you.”
 Find ways to connect with your family, especially if you can not see them.

 If you are back home living with your family, this may be a blessing and a curse.
-Have game nights with your family members, movie nights, ask them questions to get to know them in a way you maybe hadn’t before.
+Have game and movie nights with your family members, and ask them questions to get to know them in a way you maybe hadn’t before.

 Practice patience if your parents or family members start getting on your nerves, but also pay attention to what you need.
 If you need to hide in the bathroom for 10 minutes because finding a moment to yourself seems impossible, then by all means, take those ten minutes to yourself.

 There is this misconception that you have to come out of this quarantine with new skills, written a book, and be your best self.
 That is not true.
 Take the time to be still.

 Days you feel low and do not feel the motivation or energy to do anything, be kind to yourself and do just that.